ShadowTheHedgehogHacking/.github/profile/README.md

 * [ShadowMTPSharp](https://github.com/Sewer56/ShadowMTPSharp) - library for importing/exporting MTP data (Animation archives)
 * [ShadowMotionSwapper](https://github.com/ShadowTheHedgehogHacking/ShadowMotionSwapper) - program to accelerate making "Custom BON" type Character Mods from swapping

-## Game Mods
-* [Widescreen-ShadowTH](https://github.com/ShadowTheHedgehogHacking/Widescreen-ShadowTH) - A standalone widescreen mod that can be applied to the original NTSC-U and PAL versions for GameCube
-* [ShdTH-Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded) - Shadow the Hedgehog: Reloaded is an improvement mod of Shadow the Hedgehog designed to make the game less tedious, increase challenge, fix bugs and oversights, restore some unused content, and generally remix levels
-* [2P-ShdTH](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH) - A 2P multiplayer mod for the original Shadow the Hedgehog GameCube NTSC-U
-* [2P-Reloaded](https://github.com/ShadowTheHedgehogHacking/2P-Reloaded) - 2P multiplayer version of the Shadow the Hedgehog: Reloaded v1.2 Mod
-* [ShadowRando](https://github.com/ShadowTheHedgehogHacking/ShadowRando) - A randomizer for Shadow the Hedgehog (GameCube NTSC-U), allowing you to randomize stage routing, enemy placement, weapons, subtitles, audio, and more

 ## Custom Level Creation / Layout Editing
 * [Heroes Power Plant](https://github.com/igorseabra4/HeroesPowerPlant)